Nebivolol-Teva, tablets 5 mg 28 pcs

 Overdose

-Symptoms of beta-adrenoblocker overdose: marked BP decrease, sinus bradycardia, bronchospasm and acute heart failure.
+Symptoms of an overdose of beta-blockers: marked decrease in blood pressure, sinus bradycardia, bronchospasm and acute heart failure.

 Treatment

-In case of overdose or development of a hypersensitivity reaction, the patient should be monitored continuously in the intensive care unit.
-Monitoring of plasma glucose concentration is recommended.
-Gastric lavage, administration of activated charcoal and laxatives are required to prevent further absorption of the drug from the gastrointestinal tract.
-Artificial lung ventilation may be required.
+In case of overdose or development of a hypersensitivity reaction, the patient should be constantly monitored in an intensive care unit.
+It is recommended to monitor plasma glucose concentrations.
+To prevent further absorption of the drug from the gastrointestinal tract, gastric lavage, activated charcoal and a laxative are necessary.
+Mechanical ventilation may be required.

-In case of bradycardia or marked vagotonia, 0.5-2 mg of atropine should be given intravenously (IV).
-In AV-blockade (stage II-III) it is recommended to administer beta-adrenomimetics intravenously, and if they are ineffective, the installation of a pacemaker should be considered.
-With a marked decrease in BP and shock is recommended intravenous administration of plasma substitute solutions and, if necessary, catecholamines.
-In the absence of the desired effect – intravenous glucagon at a rate of 50-100 mcg/kg body weight.
-In cardiac insufficiency, treatment begins with administration of cardiac glycosides and diuretics; if there is no effect, it is advisable to administer dopamine, dobutamine or vasodilators.
-For bronchospasm, bronchodilators such as inhaled beta2-adrenomimetics short-acting and/or aminophylline are used.
-Nebivolol will probably not be excreted by hemodialysis due to its high degree of binding to plasma proteins.
+For bradycardia or severe vagotonia, 0.5–2 mg of atropine should be administered intravenously (IV).
+In case of AV block (II–III stage), intravenous administration of beta-agonists is recommended; if they are ineffective, the installation of a pacemaker should be considered.
+With a pronounced decrease in blood pressure and shock, intravenous administration of plasma-substituting solutions and, if necessary, catecholamines is recommended.
+If the desired effect is absent, intravenous administration of glucagon at a rate of 50-100 mcg/kg body weight.
+In case of heart failure, treatment begins with the administration of cardiac glycosides and diuretics; if there is no effect, it is advisable to administer dopamine, dobutamine or vasodilators.
+For bronchospasm, bronchodilators are used, such as inhaled short-acting beta2-agonists and/or aminophylline.
+Nebivolol will probably not be eliminated during hemodialysis due to its high degree of binding to plasma proteins.

 ---|---|